srackham/obsidian.nvim/README.md

     -- vim.ui.open(url) -- need Neovim 0.10.0+
   end,

-  -- Optional, by default when you use `:ObsidianFollowLink` on a link to an image -- file it will be ignored but you can customize this behavior here.
+  -- Optional, by default when you use `:Obsidian followlink` on a link to an image -- file it will be ignored but you can customize this behavior here.
   ---@param img string
   follow_img_func = function(img)